top of page

 As the nurse again tried to reassure me Sam was fine and that I should try to sleep, his oxygen saturations suddenly dropped again.
 He started to have more seizures, they were coming in clusters, one after the other, and he started to become hypoxic.
 Machines were bleeping everywhere.
 I had never felt fear like this in my life.

 The atmosphere in the ward changed immediately - I could tell that something was very, very wrong.
 I was terrified, and it felt his medical team were terrified too.
 They were panicked, there was shouting, if felt they were unsure what to do.
-Sam started to lose his airway, they were having to bag him.
+Sam started to go into respiratory arrest, they were having to bag him.

 The ward eventually started to fill with more and more medics.
 It was clear something was catastrophically wrong.
-I genuinely thought Sam was going to die.
-The fear was indescribable.
-I was shaking and I could barely breathe - all I could do was stand there watching it all unfold.
+The fear was indescribable and all I could do was stand there watching it all unfold.
 No one was really telling me what was happening.
-I felt completely helpless.

-Sam ended up with a team of doctors and nurses around him, and I remember this overwhelming urge to remind them that this is my little boy, my whole world, lying there.
-I needed them to focus on making him better.
+Sam ended up with a team of doctors and nurses around him, and I remember this overwhelming urge to remind them that this was my little boy, my whole world, lying there.
+So I told themneeded them to focus on making him better.
 It all felt so chaotic.

 (I later learned that the on-call consultant had not been informed that Sam had been admitted to HDU, as they should have come in.
 Sam should have been identified by the duty doctor as a complex case with unexplained seizures.
 This meant a senior doctor did not have oversight of his care during the early hours in HDU when he became critically ill.
 We also found out that the HDU doctor had also not been informed that Sam had now had four consecutive seizures - he thought he had only had a one seizure)